Temporomandibular Joint (TMJ) Dysfunction

 This kind of sound is called crepitus.
 The jaw appears to be stuck or locked while clenching or unclenching.
 This condition is referred to as lockjaw.
 However, the locking of the joint is not associated with pain.

-Other than the conditions associated with jaw their other symptoms as well which include toothache, headache, neck ache, dizziness, earache, loss of hearing, shoulder pain, and tinnitus.
+Other than the conditions associated with the jaw their other symptoms as well which include toothache, headache, neck ache, dizziness, earache, loss of hearing, shoulder pain, and tinnitus.

 Who is at risk to suffer from TMJ Dysfunction?